 Year 12 Work Experience Programme

-This programme will give you an insight into the exciting world of study and research on offer at Imperial College.
+This programme will give you an insight into the exciting world of research at Imperial College.

 At a glance